StrangeBeeCorp/docs/docs/thehive/setup/installation/step-by-step-guide.md

 #### Additional configuration : disable tombstones  (for standalone server **ONLY**)

+!!!
+Warning "This action should be performed after the installation and the first start of TheHive"

 If you are installing a standalone server, tombstones can be disabled.

 1. Check `gc_grace_seconds` value